tugboat/pakyow-web/manual/08 View Logic.markdown

 <h1 id="section_8">8 View Logic</h1>

 Pakyow provides several ways for the business logic of an application to easily interact with the views.
 In most frameworks the view logic is contained in the view itself, but Pakyow separates views and view logic.
-This keeps the roles for design and developer clearly defined and minimizes conflicts.
+This keeps the roles for design and developer clearly defined and reduces annoyances.

 View construction happens before the business logic is invoked.
-The views can then be manipulated even easier than using a template language.
+The business logic can then manipulate the constructed view.
+Anything that is possible in a template language is possible with Pakyow.

 <h2 id="section_8.1">8.1 View Manipulation</h2>